Travis County, Texas: Civil War and Reconstruction

 During the Civil War, the Tonkawa massacre of 1862 took place on a reservation in Indian Territory (modern-day Oklahoma).
 It was an attack by a number of pro-Union Native American tribes on the Tonkawa who supported the Confederacy; the massacre led to near extermination of the tribe.
 After the massacre, by the summer of 1863, some Tonkawa began drifting south into Texas, some returning to the Austin area, then a fortified Confederate city.
 At the end of the Civil War, Austin was surrendered to the United States and occupied by Union troops.
 By 1867 the United States ordered the removal of the Tonkawa from Austin.
 The Indian Papers document the escorted removal of 135 Tonkawa from Austin to Jacksboro, Texas, March 3, 1867 to April 18, 1867, for eventual resettlement on a reservation near Fort Griffin in Shackelford County, Texas that same year.

 Following the end of the Civil War Texas opened two facilities in Austin, one intended to care for disabled and indigent Confederate Veterans (men), opened in 1884, and a Confederate women's home for wives and widows of Confederate Veterans opened in 1908.
 In addition, Texas opened the Confederate section of the Texas State Cemetery to accommodate the burial of both Veterans, and wives and widows of Veterans.

 Reconstruction began with the end of the Civil War lasting from 1865 to 1870.
 As the capital of Texas, Austin played a central role in administration of Reconstruction policies and programs.
 U.S. Army troops were stationed in Austin to enforce new laws and protect African Americans.

 The Bureau of Refugees, Freedmen, and Abandoned Lands, better known as The Freedmen’s Bureau, was administered from Austin helping formerly enslaved people with labor contracts, education, and legal disputes.

 During Reconstruction Travis County saw the formation of many Freedom colonies by enslaved African Americans.

-March 30, 1870, President Grant signed the act that readmitted Texas to the Union and ended Reconstruction.

-After Reconstruction the first Railroad to enter Travis County was the Houston and Texas Central Railway arriving in Austin December 25th, 1871 making the city the westernmost rail terminus in Texas.
+After Reconstruction the first Railroad to enter Travis County was the Houston and Texas Central Railway arriving in Austin December 25, 1871, making the city the westernmost rail terminus in Texas.
 With the arrival of the railroad materials like milled lumber became readily available ushering in a building boom and making Austin a trading center.
 A second railroad soon followed, the International–Great Northern, reaching Austin in 1876.
 Several lumberyards appear on the 1887 Birdseye Map of Austin near the rail freight yard.